-There is no major danger or health threat.
-These insects are more a nuisance and reflective of boxelder tree presence on the outside of the home/structure.
-Inside however, their fecal material may cause a red stain and cause discolouration on curtains, furniture, clothes and other places they rest.
-When crushed, they omit an unpleasant odour.
+Inside, their fecal material may cause a red stain and cause discolouration on curtains, furniture, clothes, and other places they rest.
+When crushed, they emit an unpleasant odour.

-The adult boxelder bug is about 07/16-035/64 inches in length and black with reddish lines on back and wings.
-They are somewhat flattened and an elongate oval shape.
-Nymphs are similar in appearance to the adults but lack wings, are a brighter red and are smaller in size.
+Boxelder bugs are black with reddish or orange lines on their back.
+Their body shape is flattened and elongated about 11 to 14 mm (1/2 an inch) long.
+They have six legs and two antennae.
+Nymphs are similar in appearance to the adults but lack wings, are a brighter red, and are smaller in size.

 Overwintering adults emerge from structures in the spring when the buds from boxelder trees open.
-This usually occurs in April or May depending on location.
+This usually occurs in April or May depending on the location.
 These insects feed on fallen boxelder seeds in the summer and later move to the trees to feed on newly formed leaves.
-Feeding only occurs on the seed bearing female trees.
+Feeding only occurs on the seed-bearing female trees.
 They can feed on other species such as maples and fruit trees.
-Once cooler weather sets in, in the fall, these insects collect on the South side of structures for warmth.
-Then the migration into the void spaces of structures occurs for the over wintering until spring.
+When cooler weather sets in, boxelder bugs collect on the southside of structures for warmth.
+Then the migration into the void spaces of structures occurs for the overwintering until spring.

 After winter, adults emerge from structures and their hibernation.
-Females lay clusters of light brown to yellow eggs on vegetation, rocks and tree bark cracks and crevices.
+Females lay clusters of light brown to yellow eggs on vegetation, rocks, and mainly tree bark cracks and crevices.
 Eggs hatch in approximately two weeks.
 Nymphs begin to feed on boxelder seeds and new leaves of the trees.
-Adults emerge mid summer.
-In warmer areas, there may be 2 generations per year.
+They will also occasionally feed on the fruits of plum and apple trees.